 We all know the benefits of SEO for our business.
+You should also know some information on how SEO works.
 Organic traffic from search engines drives FREE traffic to your website.
 However, 90% of people don’t go past page 1 of the search results.
 This means that if you are on page 2 then you’re missing out on higher volumes of traffic and potential customers.

 This chart from advanced ranking and their CTR study clearly shows how much more traffic the top ranking pages receive when compared to the others.
 The blue line represents desktop and the red is for mobile searches.
 Imagine if you are in position 5 and you can move up to position 2 then you can triple the amount of traffic.

 Now there are other factors to consider when it comes to SEO but 2 ranking factors are time on page and bounce rate.
 So much so that Google references these metrics in Google Analytics